aleksdjukic/laravel-api-openapi/README.md

 ## Project Scope

 This project focuses on application-layer API design.
 Authentication, frontend integration, and advanced infrastructure concerns are intentionally omitted to keep the emphasis on API structure, data flow, documentation, and code clarity.

+## CI & Documentation

+This project includes a GitHub Actions workflow that validates the application build, generates Swagger documentation, and runs automated tests on every push and pull request.

+The CI pipeline ensures that the API structure, documentation, and application setup remain consistent and reproducible.